Republic of East Florida: General Mathews and Patriots

-In 1812, General George Mathews and Colonel John McKee were commissioned by President James Madison as agents "with secret instructions "to repair to that quarter with all possible expedition," for the purpose of carrying out the intentions of the act..." (i.e., a secret Act of Congress on January 15, 1811) and to approach the Spanish governor in an attempt to acquire East Florida.
+In 1812, General George Mathews and Colonel John McKee were commissioned by President James Madison as agents "with secret instructions 'to repair to that quarter with all possible expedition', for the purpose of carrying out the intentions of the act" (i.e., a secret Act of Congress on January 15, 1811) and to approach the Spanish governor in an attempt to acquire East Florida.
 Their instructions were to take possession of any part of the territory of the Floridas upon making "arrangement" with the "local authority" to deliver possession to the U.S. Barring that and an attempted occupation by any foreign government, they were not to take possession of any part of Florida.

 McKee recused himself, while Mathews proceeded on the mission to East Florida and moved into a house at St. Marys, Georgia.
 Being unable to satisfy his instructions straightforwardly, he schemed to organize a rebel group to seize the local governing authority.
 However, the local inhabitants had little cause for complaint toward the Spanish government, as the province was enjoying prosperity from the markets in cotton and timber, with prices high and demand increasing.
 The town of Fernandina on Amelia Island was a neutral or free port at which a large and lucrative trade was carried on with many nations.
 It was also a center of the illicit trade of cotton with Great Britain and smuggling in general.
 A revolution at this time was not to rise organically among the inhabitants.

 Instead, Mathews set about recruiting leaders of a rebellion among the frontier inhabitants in the northern part of the province, mostly Georgia militiamen, wood-choppers and boatmen from the neighborhood of St. Marys.
-They were supported by slave-holding planters who wanted to stop raiding parties of Seminole Indians from the Alachua region and feared the presence of armed free black militias in Spanish Florida.
+During this period, U.S. officials increasingly viewed East Florida as strategically important to national expansion, paralleling American ambitions in West Florida and later Texas.
+Many enslaved and free Black residents, including Black Seminoles, opposed the Patriot movement because they feared that U.S. annexation would expand slavery and remove protections available under Spanish rule.
+Indigenous communities also resisted the movement, anticipating increased land loss and military pressure if the United States gained control.
+Historians emphasize that the rebellion did not originate organically within East Florida but was heavily shaped by U.S. agents pursuing territorial acquisition.
+Patriot leaders were supported by slave-holding planters who wanted to stop raiding parties of Seminole Indians from the Alachua region and feared the presence of armed free black militias in Spanish Florida.
 Mathews persuaded their leaders that he had the full authorization of a United States government that was determined to take possession of East Florida.
 Mathews not only promised arms and the support of the U.S. military to the rebels in order to wrest control of the Spanish fort at Fernandina but also to defend the territory once they, as the new local authority, ceded it to the United States.